 Is there a Where the Crawdads Sing movie or film adaptation?

-It’s in the works.
+A movie adaptation of Where the Crawdads Sings is in active development.
 For all the details, see Everything We Know about the Where the Crawdads Sing Movie.

 Still confused over something?
 Drop a comment below and I’ll try to answer if I can! :)